-A2 Accounting Standards that have been issued but not yet adopted
+2. Accounting Standards that have been issued but not yet adopted

 The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-There were no new accounting standards issued that will affect the 2016/17 statement of accounts.